 Color Psychology in front-end development

-Color is everywhere but did you ever get the nostalgic feeling while visiting various websites.
-So, while surfing through the internet you may have not noticed the reason why you feel this way, let us discuss then.
-Color psychology is the study of colors, and those colors are said to have an unconscious effect on human behavior in terms of daily life actions, such as buying any product or judging a material, it’s attractiveness, trust, worth, and many other qualities.
-Yes, that’s why different colors are said to have different meanings related to them in many senses, and also color psychology may differ in the terms of gender, locality, and various factors. it has a huge impact in day to day life reactions on consumers visiting our site.
+Color is everywhere, but did you ever get the nostalgic feeling while visiting various websites?
+So, while surfing through the internet you may have not noticed the reason why you feel this way.
+Let us discuss then!
+Color psychology is the study of colors, and those colors are said to have an unconscious effect on human behavior in terms of daily life actions, such as buying any product or judging a material’s attractiveness, trust, worth, and many other qualities.
+That’s why different colors are said to have different meanings related to them in many senses.
+Color psychology may differ in terms of gender, locality, and various factors.
+It has a huge impact in daily interactions with site visitors.

 Color psychology is also widely used in marketing and branding.
 Marketers see color as an important method, as color can influence consumers’ emotions and perceptions about goods and services.
-Besides, that beautiful Logos for companies are important since the logos can attract more customers.
+Besides, those beautiful logos are important for companies since the logos can attract more customers.

 There are few steps that are needed for selecting right colors:

-- Choose other secondary colors: After you have selected a primary color then move on selecting minimum three combination color which can be applied based on the scheme known as “60-30-10 rule” means 60-30-10 Rule is to choose a primary color that dominates 60% of the area, a secondary color to compromise about 30% of the visual field, and a color that provides a 10% color pop.
+- Choose secondary colors: Once you have selected a primary color, move on to selecting a minimum three combination color which can be applied based on the ’60-30-10′ rule.
+As per 60-30-10 rule you need to choose a primary color that dominates 60% of the area, a secondary color to compromise about 30% of the visual field, and a color that provides a 10% color pop.

-- Recheck the process several times: Rechecking is important because it reveals any weak insights during choosing colors such as whether they match each other and give the best contrast out of them.
+- Recheck the process several times: Rechecking is important because it reveals any weak insights during choosing colors such as whether they match each other and give the best contrast put together.

-Example: Now here comes the examples that help you understand why color scheming plays a major role, The biggest tech giants like Facebook, Amazon, Google, Microsoft, yahoo uses the same colors as their primary color and secondary color over and over throughout every corner of the webpage from logo to buttons.
+Example: The biggest tech giants like Facebook, Amazon, Google, Microsoft, Yahoo use the same colors as their primary color and secondary color over and over throughout every corner of the webpage from logo to buttons.

-Google uses the same multi-color on all of its products, Facebook uses blue color as their primary color, yahoo uses purple because it makes sense and also our beloved most visited learning portal geeksforgeeks.org follows the same pattern such as using the main primary colors like green, black and white throughout the site.
+Google uses the same multi-color on all of its products.
+Facebook uses blue as their primary color.
+Yahoo uses purple because it makes sense and our beloved, most-visited learning portal geeksforgeeks.org follows the same pattern of using the main primary color as green, black and white throughout the site.